Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach

 \section{Discussion of results and perspectives}

-{In this paper we propose a mechanism for the effect of certain treatments on tumours formed by a chemotaxis type self-organization phenomenon.
-Inspired by the experiments concerning the action of TMZ on Glioblastoma cells mentioned in Section \ref{sec: experiments}, we considered the particular case of treatments that do not act as cytotoxic agents but rather induce stress in the environment, which may induce changes in the mechanical properties of individual tumour cells by making them pass from rigid bodies to semi-elastic entities.
-We explored two scenarios: a first one where only cell's plasticity is impacted by the treatment, and a second one where the treatment has a double effect of preventing cell proliferation as well as changing cell mechanics.}
+{In this paper we propose a mechanism for the effect of certain treatments on tumours formed by a chemotaxis type self-organisation phenomenon.
+Inspired by the experiments concerning the action of TMZ on Glioblastoma cells mentioned in Section \ref{sec: experiments}, we considered the particular case of a non-cytotoxic treatment which could induce changes in the mechanical properties of individual tumour cells by making them pass from rigid bodies to {semi-elastic} entities.
+We explored two scenarios: in the first one, only cell's plasticity is impacted by the treatment, and in the second one, the treatment has a double effect of preventing cell proliferation as well as changing cell mechanics.}

 {Under these hypotheses, we obtained a modified version of the Keller-Segel model, known as the nonlinear volume-filling approach for cell motion, where the cell mechanical properties are taken into account in the form of the so-called squeezing probability.
-In the nonlinear volume-filling Keller-Segel model, this squeezing probability function could be related to the amplitude of the transport term towards zones of high chemoattractant density (chemosensitivity), as well as with the (nonlinear) diffusion coefficient. }
+In the nonlinear volume-filling Keller-Segel model, this squeezing probability function could be related to the amplitude of the transport term towards zones of high chemoattractant concentration (chemosensitivity), as well as with the (nonlinear) diffusion coefficient. }

 {By performing a linear stability analysis, we are able to detect and characterise the parameter ranges for which the homogeneous distribution is unstable, \emph{i.e.} the ranges for which patterns appear as the result of the dynamics. } {We show that the emergence of patterns without treatment (\emph{i.e.} when cells act as rigid bodies) is driven by a fine interplay between the chemotactic sensitivity, which tends to aggregate the cells, and the diffusion, together with the logistic growth, which tend to smoothen the solution.
 We are able to compute the critical chemosensitivity value above which the system self-organizes into aggregates, and characterise the size of the aggregates as a function of the model parameters.}